Amy Coney Barrett becomes 1st Notre Dame grad, faculty member to be nominated for Supreme Court

 RELATED: Supreme Court nominee Amy Coney Barrett hailed by right, feared by left

-However, Tricia McCormack, a Norte Dame freshman from Chicago, said there's a mixed reaction on campus to the nomination.
+However, Tricia McCormack, a Notre Dame freshman from Chicago, said there's a mixed reaction on campus to the nomination.

 "I say a lot of people are vehemently opposed to it and a lot of people are really excited and looking forward to it," McCormack said.